top of page

-Saint Mark was a disciple of Jesus and the author of the Gospel of Mark.
+Saint Mark was a follower of Jesus and the author of the Gospel of Mark.
 He was a companion of the apostle Paul and the apostle Peter and is believed to have been a close associate of these two key figures in the early Christian church.
 According to tradition, Mark was born in Jerusalem and was the son of the woman who owned the house where the Last Supper occurred as well as where the Holy Spirit fell on Pentecost.
 He was a disciple of Peter and is said to have accompanied Peter to Rome and to have served as his secretary, writing down Peter's teachings and sermons.
 It is believed that these sermons became the foundation for the Gospel of Mark.

 Mark was the cousin of Barnabas and traveled with Barnabas and Paul on their first missionary journey.
 For some reason, Mark left them and returned home which greatly angered Paul.
 The rift between Paul and Mark was later healed and Mark became a close companion to Paul.